Get Started

 Neural world models simulate how the world evolves under actions.
 ArcFlow records what actually happened.
 These are different tools for different jobs — simulation in the neural tier, persistence here.

-ArcFlow is the operational world model layer.
+ArcFlow is the blazing-fast graph engine for modeling the real world.
 A persistent, spatially indexed, temporally versioned, confidence-scored store of actual world state — exact, queryable in microseconds, running in-process alongside whatever generates the data.
+The operational world model layer of your stack.

 MATCH (s:Sensor)-[d:DETECTED]->(r:Robot)-[:OCCUPIES]->(z:Zone)